juanfresia/coriolis/README.md

 ### Running from source

-Since CORIOLIS is written in Python, you can run it directly from the `coriolis` file inside `/coriolis` folder -just make sure to install all the dependencies inside `requirements.txt`:
+Since CORIOLIS is written in Python, you can run it directly from the `coriolis` file inside `/coriolis` folder, just make sure to install all the dependencies inside `requirements.txt`:

 ```
 ~$ pip3 install -r requirements.txt